18F/federal-carbon-footprint/docs/adr/0003-data-management.md

 The web codebase needs easy access to the underlying data, so it may include JSON (and perhaps CSV, TSV, etc) versions in its static-compiled, CDN-deployable build.
 In the interest of removing mismatches between the frontend expectations and the data management ones, producing JSON and other formats with the same Typescript typings used by the frontend would be helpful.

-node.js also has a Pandas-like dataframe library called [danfo.js](https://danfo.jsdata.org/).
-If data processing and exploration is limited to something that can easily be managed with dataframes, usage of danfo.js would simplify the codebase by removing Python usage and the need for Python/Typescript data sharing.
+node.js also has a Pandas-like dataframe libraries.
+If data processing and exploration is limited to something that can easily be managed with dataframes, usage of such a library would simplify the codebase by removing Python usage and the need for Python/Typescript data sharing.

 ## Decision